sukhbinder/nitnem/README.md

 Nitnem using python for Mac , Windows and Rashberry Pi.

 For rashberry pi, this uses `omxplayer`, On mac it uses `afplay` and on windows it will use `playsound`

+Nitnem Sahib (literally Daily Routine) is a collection of Sikh hymns (Gurbani) to be read minimally 3 different times of the day.

 ## Installation